henryle-n/Handwriting-Prediction-Tensorflow2/README.md

     * 2 Dense layers with Drop-out features to again prevent overfitting and speed up model training.

 ### Image "Reading" by PC
 When human is reading a number, the eyes see black ink (or any color) on a black or color paper.
 When PC is reading an image, all it sees is a matrix of numbers, i.e. pixel values, or rgb values.
 As a quick illustration below, created from a simple Excel spreadsheet with conditional formating to color cells that have values of 1 and leave white (blank) wherever zero exists.
-Not 0 and 1 can be understood as binary or can be a nomalize rgb by deviding value to 255.
+Note that 0 and 1 can be understood as binary or can be a nomalized rgb values (dividing the values by 255).
 Either case, same concept.

 <div align="center">
     <img src="./static/assets/img/portfolio/fullsize/num4-grid-demo.png" alt="please go to image folder for this pic" width=350px height=350px>